sgeisler/LogSim/README.md

 * By scrolling you can zoom in and out.
 * Press 'D' to delete a gate or remove all connections from an in-/output.
 * 'W' changes the connection style.
+* Press 'S' or 'L' and enter a file name to save or load your/a previously saved workspace (thanks to nlohmann for his easy to use json-library).

 Screenshot:
 -----------